Corporations, which should be the carefully restrained creatures of the law and the servants of the people, are fast becoming the people’s masters.

 December 25th was originally a pagan festival celebrating the winter solstice.
 It later became the date of the celebration of the birth of Christ, although there is no historical data to support that Jesus was born on that day.
 Now Christmas has reverted back to a period of consumerism.
 The change shows that the sacred dedication of a holiday switches back and forth between different religious belief systems.
 It is not the intrinsic nature of certain beings and things or their representations that are sacred, it is the underlying incursion of power established by hierarchy that proceeds to separate and confer different levels of status of sacredness on beings and things.

-The word economy has evolved from its original theological meaning of the divine government of the world to the art of managing the resources of the people and of its government.
+The word economy has evolved from a theological meaning of the divine government of the world to the art of managing the resources of the people and of its government.
 The conversion is attributed to renowned anti-clerics like Voltaire and his contemporaries who were successful business men.
 Following the aftermath of the Reformation and the development of the Renaissance, a wave of freethinkers and monarchs from various countries challenged the moral and political power of the Church in Rome.
 During the declining power of the Holy See, kings felt justified in confiscating the Church’s vast property in order to finance their conquests and wars.
 Hence, the original meaning of secularization was the confiscation of Church property by potentates or worldly powers for monetary ends.
 This confiscation also applies to religious language, symbols and icons.

 In most minds Santa Claus is an American Icon.
 This notion overshadows the fact that Santa is a conversion of Saint-Nicholas.
 The result of fictional alterations of an historical figure created by advertising, framing the image of the Santa as we know him today.
 Only since 1773 has been known as Santa Claus and perceived as a secular figure rather than a saint.
 The transformation of Saint-Nicholas was made possible with the help of various media; newspaper articles, poems, books, postcards, sketches and advertising.
 Santa became a mythical icon conjured from a patchwork of different sources no longer Saint-Nicholas or Sinterklaas.
 He is an entirely different person transformed into a venerated icon by the media.
 His mission is no longer to help children in distress but to be a consecrated agent of marketable goods.